rodydavis/Flutter-AdaptiveCards/README.md

   // NOTE: this will only be shown in debug mode, this attribute does change nothing for realease builds.
   // This is very useful for debugging purposes
   showDebugJson: true,
-  // If you have not implemented explicit dark theme, adaptive cards will try to approximate its colors to match the dark theme
+  // If you have not implemented explicit dark theme, Adaptive Cards will try to approximate its colors to match the dark theme
   // so the contrast and color meaning stays the same.
   // Turn this off, if you want to have full control over the colors when using the dark theme.
   // NOTE: This is currently still under development